BigSteveAbdulmex/BigSteveAbdulmex/README.md

 # Hi there!
 I'm Steve Abdulmex 👋

 A passionate software engineer & technical writer specializing in mobile app development using the Flutter framework and Dart programming language.
-I love building innovative apps and exploring new technologies.
+I love building innovative apps and constantly learning new concepts.

 ## Skills